Computer History Exhibits

 - In the table right (#7) Stanford Programming Trophies, Prof. McCarthy's Turing award.

-- On the left side, right (#4): Departmental timeline.
-LOTS.
+- On the opposite wall (left from entrance), right cabintet (#4): Departmental timeline.
+LOTS, and an

-- On the left side, left (#5): Stanford AI Lab (SAIL) history.
+- Also on the left side, left (#5): Pictures and items from Stanford AI Lab (SAIL).
 More pictures of

 Bruce Baumgart who maintains